0xS4D/ptcgp_toolkit/README.md

 3. Choose output directory for proto files
 4. Configure blacklist (default: "Lettuce." - comma-separated prefixes)
 5. Click "Generate Protos" to create schema files

+## TODO:
+- [ ] Clean the project.
+Now it's a mess.
+- [ ] Add support for update unity versions.
+- [ ] Remove the "Types" on the protos.
+- [ ] Release the headless client?

 ## 🙏 THANKS!
 Special thanks to: